bfowle/talaria/docs/src/api/cli-reference.md

 ##### database download

-Download a new database using SEQUOIA.
+Download a new database using HERALD.

 ```bash
 talaria database download <SOURCE> [OPTIONS]